stcarrez/ada-ado/README.md

 ```

 Depending on your project, you may need one or some of the following other components
-to get the support for SQLite, MySQL or PostgreSQL:
+to get the support for SQLite, MySQL/MariaDB or PostgreSQL.
+Use ado_mysql for MariaDB.

 ```
 alr with ado_sqlite